PrajwalHolkar/AgriCO/README.md

 ### Prerequisites
 - Node.js installed on your machine.
-- MySQL database set up.
+- MongoDB database set up.

 ### Installation
 1. Clone the repository: `git clone https://github.com/your-username/Agrico.git`
 2. Navigate to the project directory: `cd Agrico`
 3. Install dependencies: `npm install`
-4. Set up the MySQL database with the provided schema.
+4. Set up the MongoDB database with the provided schema.
 5. Configure the database connection in the project.

 ### Usage